appollosputnik/FlightAerodynamicSimualtion/README.txt

 Please watch these videos and you will be able to understand how it runs.

 #4.
-I seek some contributions to sustain my development activity.
+I seek some contribution to sustain my development activity.
-    If possible make some contribution from your end to this PayPal/Skrill/Xoom ID or Bank Account.
+    If possible make some contribution from your end to this project.
+I am trying to shape it better for Technical Aerodynamic calculation...
+#5  I need some financial support for this activity that's why I am giving
+    here my banking id and online PayPal IDs.
+If you help I can better survive with my personal life and technical activity.
+Thanks a lot in advance.

+    PayPal/Skrill/Xoom ID or Bank Account.

 PayPal/Skrill/Xoom ID: yellowlemontree0821@gmail.com